Jamal Mayers: International play

 Mayers was a member of the Canadian 2007 IIHF World Championship team that won gold in a 4–2 win against Finland in Moscow.
 He was also a member of the Canadian 2008 IIHF World Championship team, helping Canada take home the silver medal.

 Broadcasting

 Mayers has been a pre-game, post-game, and intermission commentator for the Chicago Blackhawks on NBC Sports Chicago since the 2014-15 season while also serving as a community liaison for the Blackhawks.
+He also works with Rogers Sportsnet, providing analysis and has done colour commentary during games.
+Since 2024-25, Mayers has also served as an intermission analyst and occasional color commentator for San Jose Sharks broadcasts on NBC Sports California and the Sharks Audio Network.